 Our plan will include comprehensive efforts to build support through parent groups, student organizations and governmental agencies to ensure that individuals with disabilities will have access to equal education and employment upon graduation.

-On April 17th, 2018, Susan O'Rourke and Kevin Spencer will present the findings of their research on priorities for teacher training in special needs education in developing countries in Africa at the American Education Research Association (AERA) annual conference in New York, NY.
+On April 17th, 2018, Susan O'Rourke and Kevin Spencer presented the findings of their research on priorities for teacher training in special needs education in developing countries in Africa at the American Education Research Association (AERA) annual conference in New York, NY.

 In August 2017, we facilitated the signing of an MOU between Carlow University and Kisubi University in Uganda to develop a graduate program in Special Needs education.
 We are advising faculty on curriculum and structure for the program and hope to create a professional development model with a nearby school so that professors and students may provide effective programming to the children there.

 NEW!
 CPR 4 Classrooms provides teachers with an easy to use, web-based application for data analytics!
 Teachers using the Hocus Focus Instrument to capture students progress can easily upload data and display graphs to students, parents, administrators and other stakeholders on your phone or ipad!
 For more information: CPR Analytics.